-The Office of Rail and Road (ORR) and the Rail Delivery Group have worked together on practical guidance for on-train and station activities to minimise the health risks to staff and passengers from COVID-19, supporting the public health advice from the UK, Scottish and Welsh Governments in response to the pandemic and changes in the associated travel restrictions.
+The Office of Rail and Road (ORR) continues to work closely with the rail sector and its trades unions on practical guidance for on-train and station activities to minimise the health risks to employees and passengers from COVID-19, supporting the public health advice from the English and Scottish Governments and the Welsh Assembly in response to the pandemic and changes in the associated travel restrictions.

-We expect operators to take every opportunity in their communication with passengers, the public and other stakeholders to discourage all non-essential travel in line with current public health advice.
+We expect operators to take every opportunity in their communication with passengers, the public and other stakeholders to encourage adherence to current public health advice.
 This advice may change frequently, and further variations to restrictions introduced or amended/removed, so operators should ensure information is kept up to date.
-Operators should also communicate information about busy train times for those making essential journeys which they may wish to avoid.
+Operators should also communicate information about busy train times and stations.

-Train operators should take the following measures where practicable.
-We recognise that some specific steps may be more challenging in certain operating environments, but it is vital that all operators do their utmost to support the key principles of cleanliness, social distancing and prioritising essential travel only:
+Operators should take the following measures where practicable.
+We recognise that some specific steps may be more challenging in certain operating environments, but it is vital that all operators do their utmost to support the key principles of cleanliness and social distancing.

-- Practise and facilitate social distancing, encouraging passengers and staff to keep 2m (or 3 steps) apart where possible.
+- Practice and facilitate social distancing, encouraging passengers and employees to maintain social distance where possible.
 Approaches to this should take into account that, if a train is crowded, passengers may become unsettled by regular announcements about social distancing.

-- Ensure regular cleaning - with a substance that kills the virus - of surfaces that staff and passengers are likely to touch.
+- Ensure regular cleaning - with your usual cleaning products - of surfaces that employees and passengers are likely to touch.
 Pay particular attention to driving cab controls, door controls, grab handles and toilet door handles.

-- Passengers exhibiting symptoms of COVID-19 – persistent cough and/or a high temperature - on board should be isolated in a carriage, or else placed at least 2m away from other passengers, as soon as can be achieved.
+- Passengers exhibiting symptoms of COVID-19 on board should be isolated in a carriage, or else placed at least 2m away from other passengers, as soon as can be achieved.
 Assistance should be provided for passengers with symptoms to alight the train if necessary.
-In this situation assisting staff should thoroughly wash/sanitise their hands as soon as possible.
+In this situation assisting employees should thoroughly wash/sanitise their hands as soon as possible.
 There is currently no requirement to self-isolate if you have been in proximity with someone showing coronavirus symptoms in the workplace and have been following social distancing measures.
-The coach should be cleaned before re-entering service.
+The coach should be cleaned before re-entering passenger carrying service.